pinam45/USCP_results/RWLS/2019_10_18_complete_benchmark/README.md

 ## Solver output

-The solver was run 100 times on each of the 96 instances with parameters used in [Gao2015] to be able to compare them with the authors results.
+The solver was run 100 times on each of the 96 instances with parameters used in [Gao2015](../../References.md) to be able to compare them with the authors results.
 For most instances the article give results with a time limit and with a steps limit, the steps limit was used here so the machine running the algorithm doesn't influence the results.

-The script used to submit the 96 * 100 = 9600 jobs to slurm is [submit_all.sh](scripts/submit_all.sh).
+The script used to submit the 96 * 100 = 9600 jobs to slurm is [submit_all.sh](./scripts/submit_all.sh).
 This script submit jobs with run scripts depending on the on the instance type, see below for details.

 ### Base instances (OR-Library base instances)

-"*RWLS uses a maximum search iteration of $3 \times{} 10^7$ as its stopping criterion.*"[Gao2015]
+"*RWLS uses a maximum search iteration of $3 \times{} 10^7$ as its stopping criterion.*" *[Gao2015](../../References.md)*

-In [Gao2015], they put a limit of **3 * 10^7 steps** as stopping criterion for these instances.
-Here the program was run with the same maximum steps number using the script [run_base.sh](scripts/run_base.sh).
+In [Gao2015](../../References.md), they put a limit of **3 * 10^7 steps** as stopping criterion for these instances.
+Here the program was run with the same maximum steps number using the script [run_base.sh](./scripts/run_base.sh).

 Comma separated list of instances names:
 ```